Generated March 14, 2019 at 22:30:30

 (import path & args)

 Import a module.
 First requires the module, and then merges its symbols into the current environment, prepending a given prefix as needed. (use the :as or :prefix option to set a prefix).
 If no prefix is provided, use the name of the module as a prefix.
+One can also use :export true to re-export the imported symbols.

 (import* env path & args)